-- 133) A party may request the cancellation of a final decision, default, dismissal or tribunal refusal to resolve a dispute that was made when that party failed to comply with the Act, rules or regulations by - a) completing the Request for Cancellation of Final Decision or Dismissal Form, - b) providing evidence to support their request, and - c) paying the required fee. - 134) If the request for cancellation is accepted for consideration by the tribunal, a facilitator will - a) decide what steps are required, and - b) provide instructions to the person making the request on how to notify the other parties or other people requiring notice. - 135) A request to cancel a final decision, default, dismissal or tribunal refusal to resolve a dispute that was made when a party failed to comply with the Act, rules or regulations must include the reasons for the non-compliance. - 136) In reviewing the request for cancellation, the tribunal will consider - a) whether the reason for non-compliance was due to an accident, illness or other cause beyond the control of the party making the request, - b) whether the party making the request was acting in good faith, - c) evidence supporting their request, and - d) if there is any delay in filing the request for cancellation, the reason for that delay, along with evidence for the delay.

-Generally, the tribunal will not cancel a final decision, default, dismissal or tribunal refusal to resolve a dispute that was made when a party failed to comply with the Act, rules or regulations if the reason for non-compliance or any delay was within the control of that party.
+- 132) A party may request the cancellation of a final decision, default, dismissal or tribunal refusal to resolve a dispute that was made when that party failed to comply with the Act, rules or regulations by - a) completing the Request for Cancellation of Final Decision or Dismissal Form, - b) providing evidence to support their request, and - c) paying the required fee. - 133) If the request for cancellation is accepted for consideration by the tribunal, a facilitator will - a) decide what steps are required, and - b) provide instructions to the person making the request on how to notify the other parties or other people requiring notice. - A request to cancel a final decision, default, dismissal or tribunal refusal to resolve a dispute that was made when a party failed to comply with the Act, rules or regulations must include the reasons for the non-compliance. - 135) In reviewing the request for cancellation, the tribunal will consider - a) whether the reason for non-compliance was due to an accident, illness or other cause beyond the control of the party making the request, - b) whether the party making the request was acting in good faith, - c) evidence supporting their request, - d) whether the party making the request has a defence worth investigating and - e) if there is any delay in filing the request for cancellation, the reason for that delay, along with evidence for the delay. - 136) Generally, the tribunal will not cancel a final decision, default, dismissal or tribunal refusal to resolve a dispute that was made when a party failed to comply with the Act, rules or regulations if the reason for non-compliance or any delay was within the control of that party.